-This advice covers incidents on school premises where students have potentially committed a crime.
-It provides guidance on what schools should bear in mind when considering contacting the police.
+This advice covers incidents on school and college premises where students have potentially committed a crime.
+It provides guidance on what schools and colleges should bear in mind when considering contacting the police.
 This advice covers the following situations:

 - Assault

 - Criminal damage

+Model Child Protection Policy for Schools CSF0034

 - Cyber crime

 - Drugs

 - Harassment

 - Sexual offences

 - Theft

 - Weapons

-This advice aims to support schools to make defensible decisions when considering whether to involve the police.
+This advice aims to support schools and college to make defensible decisions when considering whether to involve the police.
 Further guidance can be found at;